gram12321/winemaker/readme.md

  - We are still running SPA but we use react Views instead of overlays.
 No more Bootstrap
  - Mail layout is now a topbar, not a sidebar, no panel, no permanent console
  - We still have the @console but now we use toast UI and have a permanent message history
+ - Centralized database architecture in `src/lib/database/` - all Firebase and localStorage operations must use these services

+## Architecture Highlights

+### Database Services
+All database operations are centralized in dedicated service modules:
+- `src/lib/database/storageService.ts`: For localStorage operations
+- `src/lib/database/companyService.ts`: For company-related Firebase operations
+- `src/lib/database/gameStateService.ts`: For saving/loading the full game state
+- `src/lib/database/vineyardService.ts`: For vineyard-specific operations

+Do **not** implement database operations directly in components or views!
+Import the appropriate service instead.